About Us

 Enrollment Criteria

-• 2-year old class - 2 ½ before Sept.
-30 and show signs of potty training readiness, in the process of training, or are potty trained.
+2 ½ year old class - 2 ½ before Sept.
+30 and show signs of potty training readiness, in the process of training, or

 Enrollment Procedures

-• Submit a registration application with a $45.00 registration fee (non-refundable) for each child.
-This holds your child’s space until Aug.
-15.
+• Submit a registration application with a $75.00 registration fee (non-refundable) for each child.
+We do not collect the registration fee if your child is on a waitlist.

-• Submit a copy of your child’s birth certificate or passport for proof of age and identity. *
+• Present your child’s birth certificate or passport for verification of age and identity.
+(New students only!)